AmadeusITGroup/miniplanes/README.md

 $ kubectl apply -f manifests/mongo.yaml
 ```

-and the deployed mongo can be locally forwarded via
+once you have deployed mongo it can be locally forwarded via something like

 ```shell
 $ MYPORT=9999 #your unused port should be here